Guilt = Good, Shame = Bad

 The Prevalence of Shame in Clinical Practice

 Sometimes, by the time a person walks into a therapist’s office and asks for help, shame is the driving force in his or her life, manifesting negatively through depression, anxiety, addiction, and numerous other unhealthy feelings and behaviors.
 For these individuals, regardless of the presenting issue, long-term healing by necessity involves addressing and overcoming shame.
-In 12-step recovery groups this work occurs in steps 4 through 9, while in therapy settings it usually happens through a specific shame reduction methodology.
+In 12-step recovery groups, this work occurs in steps four through nine, while in therapy settings, it usually happens through a specific shame-reduction methodology.
 At Elements Behavioral Health treatment facilities, where I am Senior Vice President of Clinical Development, we are currently implementing Dr. Brown’s recently developed Daring Way™ shame resilience curriculum, using it in conjunction with 12-step work and other practices when appropriate.